ChatGPT uses web search in 80%+ of the prompts

 Implications for SEO

-If 80.5% of responses include web search citations, the opportunity for websites to be featured in ChatGPT responses is massive.
+If 80.5% of responses include web search citations, the surface area for being featured in ChatGPT responses is large — and growing.

 Results by country